koding/kdlearn/guides/getting-started-jsp-maven.md

 cd myWebApp
 ```

-Use the Maven command to package the project which will install dependies and prepare the project.
+Use the Maven command to package the project which will install dependencies and prepare the project.
 ```
 mvn package
 ```